Rep Phoenix your way with hats, shirts, and stickers that showcase the Valley's iconic sights and vibes. Shop Now

 Back to Top of List

 Nearby is the Teeter Carriage House, built in 1899 as the mule barn for the Bouvier-Teeter House.
-Today, it's home to Royal Coffee Bar, one of Greater Phoenix's best coffee spots, where you can order a variety of local brews and pastries as you explore Heritage Square's historic scenery.
+Today, it's home to Stemistry, coffee shop and flower bar, where you can order a variety of local brews and pastries as you explore The Square PHX's historic scenery.
+Two other great restaurants at The Square PHX are Latha at Silva House, offering a fusion of global flavors with vibrant, fresh dishes, and Que Sazón at Teeter House, where Latin-inspired cuisine brings bold, authentic tastes to the forefront.

 Sponsored